 Let me start off with a simple assertion.
 404 redirects are bad.
 They are a terrible user experience and the search bots will penalize you meaningfully for it.
 404s occur when a page is deleted from the site and the server, but links to the page and bookmarks still exist.
 When a user calls that page from the browser, the server returns a 404 Page Not Found.
 If the search bot gets a 404 a few times, it will deindex the page from the search results.

-When creating a website, learning how to use redirects is a valuable step in building an optimized website.
-Redirects, such as 301 and 302 and others can help you maintain your PageRank and the reputation you have earned through backlinks and traffic, even when you have to make significant adjustments to the content on your domain.
+When creating or migrating a website, learning how to use redirects is a valuable step in building an optimized website.
+Redirects, such as 301 redirects, 302 redirects, and others can help you maintain your PageRank and the reputation you have earned through backlinks and traffic, even when you have to make significant adjustments to the content on your domain.

 Failure to use a proper redirect can also result in lost PageRank.
 With a properly constructed redirect, any value from backlinks that point to your old pages will flow through the redirect to the new page.
 This can help you maintain your rankings within the SERPs and avoid drops in traffic and revenue.

 1) What is an HTML redirect and why is this method discouraged?

 An HTML redirect will automatically send your page visitor to a new site after a certain amount of time.
 It will generally give your visitor a message that the site has been moved and that they will be redirected in a few seconds.

 This type of redirect is often discouraged because the unexpected jump can be confusing for users.
 They can also harm the user experience because in certain situations, using the back button on the browser will just take the user back to the redirecting page, causing them to get stuck in a loop.